mono/mono/mono/mini/cpu-amd64.md

 #	c  clobbers caller-save registers
 #	1  clobbers the first source register
 #	a  EAX is clobbered
-#   d  EAX and EDX are clobbered
+#   d  EDX is clobbered
-#	s  the src2 operand needs to be in ECX (shift opcodes)
 #	x  both the source operands are clobbered (xchg)
 #   m  sets an XMM reg
 #